HTTP-RPC/Kilo/README.md

         <url-pattern>/math/*</url-pattern>
     </servlet-mapping>

 A new service instance is created and initialized for each request. `RequestDispatcherServlet` converts the request parameters to the argument types expected by the named method, invokes the method, and writes the return value to the response stream as JSON.
+Note that service classes must be compiled with the `-parameters` flag so their method parameter names are available at runtime.

+Values for numeric and boolean arguments are converted to the appropriate type using the parse method of the associated wrapper class (e.g. `Integer#parseInt()`).
+Other argument types are handled as described below:

+* `java.lang.String`: no coercion necessary
+* `java.net.URL`: URL of temporary local file containing uploaded content
+* `java.time.LocalDate`: result of calling `DateTimeFormatter.ISO_DATE.parse()`
+* `java.time.LocalTime`: result of calling `DateTimeFormatter.ISO_TIME.parse()`
+* `java.time.LocalDateTime`: result of calling `DateTimeFormatter.ISO_DATE_TIME.parse()`
+* `java.util.Date`: result of calling `Long#parseLong()`, then `Date(long)`
+* `java.util.List`: array list containing argument values coerced to `List` parameter type

+Return values are mapped to their JSON equivalents as follows:

+* `java.lang.Number` or numeric primitive: number
+* `java.lang.Boolean` or boolean primitive: true/false
+* `java.lang.CharSequence`: string
+* `java.time.LocalDate`: string formatted as an ISO date
+* `java.time.LocalTime`: string formatted as an ISO time
+* `java.time.LocalDateTime`: string formatted as an ISO date/time
+* `java.util.Date`: long value representing the date's absolute time
+* `java.util.List`: array
+* `java.util.Map`: object

+Internally, `RequestDispatcherServlet` uses the `JSONEncoder` class to transform method results to JSON.
+This class can also be used by application code to write JSON data to arbitrary output streams.

 If the method completes successfully and returns a value, an HTTP 200 status code is returned.
 If the method returns `void` or `Void`, HTTP 204 is returned.